ajouellette/critical-shells/README.md

-# gadget-snapshot
+# critical-shells

-Code for analysis of GADGET cosmology sims
+Code for locating and analyzing critcal shells for dark matter halos in GADGET-4 simulations.